aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/tsom-gedalyah-readings/the-story-of-gedaliah-as-told-by-titus-flavius-josephus-in-antiquities-of-the-jews-book-10.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 (2) Then Nabuzardanes, having disposed of these matters, set out for Babylon.
-But, when those who had fled from Jerusalem while it was being besieged and had scattered throughout the country heard that the Babylonians had withdrawn, leaving behind some few survivors in the country round Jerusalem and some people to cultivate this land, they gathered together from all parts and came to Gedaliah at Mitspah.[foot]Cf. 2 Kings 25:23; Yirmiyahu 40:7[/foot]
+But, when those who had fled from Jerusalem while it was being besieged and had scattered throughout the country heard that the Babylonians had withdrawn, leaving behind some few survivors in the country round Jerusalem and some people to cultivate this land, they gathered together from all parts and came to Gedalyah at Mitspah.[foot]Cf. 2 Kings 25:23; Yirmiyahu 40:7[/foot]
 </div></td></tr>